xinlinli1990/CarND-Behavioral-Cloning-P3/README.md

 ### Data augmentation

 The track one is a circle, which contains lots of "left turn".
-The data collected on track one might introduce "left turn" bias.
-To generalize this dataset, images were fliped to make the histogram symmetric.
+The data collected on track one will introduce "left turn" bias into the neural network.
+To generalize this dataset, images were horizontally fliped to make the histogram symmetric.
-Here is an example of a image has been flipped.
+Here is an example of a image has been horizontally flipped.
 ![flip](./images/flip.jpg)

 To better balance the dataset and solve the "zero" bias, the images from two side cameras were also used.